Funded

 Inflating Property Value

-Certain lenders prefer to use a trusted appraisal professional with whom they have an established relationship.
-As a result, it’s best to wait for the lender to ask for an appraisal rather than for you to have to pay twice out of pocket for the same service.
+And they often prefer to use a trusted appraisal professional they already know.
+As a result, it’s usually best to wait until your lender requests the appraisal rather than ordering one yourself and risking paying twice for the same service.

 Limited or No Cash Reserves